-- Campus Catalog --Registration Priority

 - Psychology - Available courses: General Psychology I and II, Writing in Psychology, Developmental Psychology, Statistical Methods I and II, Learning, Industrial/Org.
 Psychology, Fundamentals of Psychological Interviews, Community Psychology, Principles of Psychological Testing, Psychopathology, Group Processes, Experimental Psychology, Experiences in Psychology Scenarios.

 - Teaching and Learning - Accredited by the Council for the Accreditation of Educator Preparation.
 The following undergraduate degrees are available: Teaching English as a Second Language (Taught in English, Elementary and Secondary levels).
 Preschool Level Education, Early Childhood Education (K-3 and 4-6), and Secondary Education in Biology, Chemistry, History, Mathematics, Social Studies, Spanish, and Special Education (Elementary and Secondary levels).
+Also, a Master of Arts degree in Teaching English as a Second Language (TESL).

 - Music - The Music Program offers four programs leading to a Bachelor’s Degree in Music: Applied Music, Music Education: General Vocal, Music Education: Instrumental, and Bachelor of Arts Degree in music.